Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding: Ethics and Reproducibility Statement

 \section{Ethics and Reproducibility Statement}

-This research focuses on developing and curating a benchmark to support the creation of models for comprehensive human behavior understanding.
-All datasets used in this work are publicly available, properly cited, and employed within the scope of their intended use and applicable copyright licenses.
-The supporting models trained on this benchmark, \model\ \textsc{SFT}, \model\ \textsc{BAM}, and \model\ \textsc{RL}, are not expected to generate harmful or inappropriate content.
-To promote transparency and reproducibility, we provide full model, experimental details, and training splits in Sections~\ref{section:model},~\ref{section:bam},~\ref{sec:experiments}, as well as within all appendices.
-After the review process, we will release the benchmark, source code, and model checkpoints to facilitate reproducibility and further research.
+This research focuses on curating a benchmark for training foundation models for psychological and social behavior understanding.
+Leveraging this benchmark, we also developed a foundation model, and experimented with different methods (SFT, BAM, RL).
+All datasets, and model architectures utilized have been properly cited, and are publicly available.
+Additionally, there are no discrimination, bias, or fairness issues that should arise in this paper.
+Furthermore, the models trained are not expected to generate harmful content.
+For reproducibility, we provide all experimental details in Section 3 and the corresponding appendices.
+We will release the benchmark, models and codes to support reproducibility.